wycks/WordPhing/README.md

 For example: `"phing install -verbose -debug"`

-Todo

-- Fix the amdin login credentials to be configured via build.properties
+##Todo

+- Fix the lame database upgrade call because the db and version do not match, also the lame default example posts.
 - Fix git & svn support
 - Add FTP support
 - Theme minify (yui-compress and google closure)
 - Moving, staging and backups (phing even has an amazon task)
 - Run some crazy tests (phpunit, phpmess)

-##

 Thanks to: https://github.com/etivite/phing-wordpress-installer/